preetiGusain/checkEnv/readme.md

 ## How It Works

-1. The dotenv-verifier function loads environment variables from the .env file using the dotenv package.

-2. It checks for the presence of each required environment variable in the process environment.
+1. It checks for the presence of each required environment variable in the process environment.

-3. If any variables are missing or empty, it logs the names of those variables and exits the program with an error message.
+2. If any variables are missing or empty, it logs the names of those variables and exits the program with an error message.

-4. If all variables are correctly set, a success message is logged.
+3. If all variables are correctly set, a success message is logged.

 ## Philosophy